Please tell us about yourself and why you are interested in running (or running for another term) for elected office in the Town of Erie?

 New or infill development often creates controversy in surrounding neighborhoods and communities.
 How do you look at these types of situations and what do you think is a successful model for community and developer interaction?

 The Town’s comprehensive plan and zoning map are the guiding documents for Town staff, developers, and current/future residents.
 Residents use these documents as they purchase a home to understand what kind of development they’ll see nearby, much as developers use them to plan their projects.
 I’ll support new developments that meet the current comprehensive plan and zoning map, but have struggled with several infill development proposals that have come before the Board in Old Town Erie.There is a gap in the expectation of Old Town residents to maintain the “feel of Old Town” and our UDC that permits development that is out of character with the surrounding community.
 I hope to rectify this in 2022 to reset expectations and allow developers to clearly understand our intent in maintaining the character of Old Town.

 If elected, how would you involve and work with the home building industry?

-The Town Center project has opened an entirely new development model for Erie; rather than being artificially constrained by a brittle UDC, I’d love to continue to work with home builders to bring innovative, place-making developments to our Town.
+I’m very much wanting to continue to work with home builders to bring innovative, place-making developments to our Town.
+I’m excited to work on unique opportunities such as truly affordable housing, fossil-free developments, solar communities, and other forward-thinking ideas.
+I appreciate every opportunity to meet with home builders and land owners to discuss their vison, values, and plans for Erie.
 I’m proud of the positive relationships I’ve fostered, and am eager to continue challenging the industry to bring their best to Erie.